Assembly Bill 1175, Landmark Legislation Modernizing CPA Licensure in California

 Will students need to attend a CBA-recognized college/university or program?

 The CBA will not be recognizing colleges or universities, so students will have the flexibility to attend the accredited school of their choosing.
 The CBA will, however, be recognizing specific degree programs as meeting the minimum educational requirements for licensure, but students are not required to attend schools with degree programs recognized by the CBA.
+The only difference will be that students who achieve a recognized degree will not require a course-by-course transcript review from CBA staff.

 How are the examination requirements being changed?

-• 24 semester units of accounting
+• 24 semester units of accounting courses

 • 3 semester units of ethics